Rio de Janeiro is a city that caters for 6.7 million hungry mouths (Instituto Brasileiro de Geografia).

 Traditional Amazonian Food @territorioaprazivel

 Aprazível is parked at the top of the bohemian neighbourhood Santa Teresa.
 It sits like a treehouse with a breathtaking view over Rio de Janeiro.
 Although a little out of the way, you can squeeze in an uber with your fellow foodies or opt for the R$30 restaurant transport (see website for details).

-Down to the serious stuff, filling your gob with the most delicious fusion Brazilian cuisine!
+Down to the serious stuff, gorging on a delicious fusion of Brazilian cuisine!
 In a country the size of Europe the food variety is a force to be reckoned with and this blessed restaurant makes the most of it.

 Although not a cheap abode, I recommend having a three-course meal.
 For starters or nibbles begin with the pastel de angu.
 For the main, I love the octopus (polvo), but equally the cabrito (goat) is something a little different.
 Do not miss out on the Castanha de Pará ice-cream with capuaçu candy.

 To accompany try the Cachaça do Jámbu – a simple cocktail served in a mojito glass.

 Jambu is a herb found in the Amazon that the indigenous believe to have medicinal properties.
 Several minutes after consuming this herb you get a tingling sensation on your lips and the back of your throat.
-It sounds scary, but is actually thrilling.
-Aprazível mix this cachaça with pineapple juice and a squeeze of lemon and the result is lipsmackingly good, literally.
+It sounds scary, but is thrilling.
+At Aprazível they mix this cachaça with pineapple juice and a squeeze of lemon and the result is lipsmackingly good, literally.